waldo-irc/cfuzz/README.md

 Now works with GDB peda effectively.

+The included "cprogs" are vulnerable programs I found from CTF's/Googling to practice using this application on.

-##INSTALLTION (will install to /usr/bin by default.  ./setup.sh /path/to/custom for another path)
+##INSTALLATION (will install to /usr/bin by default.  ./setup.sh /path/to/custom for another path)
     git clone https://github.com/waldo-irc/cfuzz.git && cd cfuzz
     ./setup.sh
     And you're all set!